 Yacht Collision

-Both had failed to keep a proper lookout, which, if they had done, could have prevented the collision.
+Both had failed to keep a proper lookout, which, if they had done so, could have prevented the collision.
 The yacht suffered more damage but luckily remained seaworthy, and no one was hurt.

 Rights for Injured Maritime Workers